 What happens on the day?

-You and your guests are invited to meet in the Garden Room where the Master and Praelector will welcome you.
-If you are graduating at General Admission, or in July, a buffet lunch will be served.
-On all other occasions, a formal lunch or afternoon tea (depending on the timetable for the day) will be served in the dining hall.
+Typically, you and your guests are invited to meet at a Drinks Reception in the Garden Room where the Master and Praelector (or Vice-Master or Deputy-Praelector) will welcome you.
+If you are graduating at General Admission the timings might allow for a hot buffet to be served.

 You should arrive fully robed.
 For more information on the dress code, please click here.